Scenes of the Season - Scene 6

 Giggling wildly, the children finally settled and sat back down to continue their tasks, though it took more than a minute for their abdomens to stop wriggling and their tiny remnants of sounds to cease.
 Off and on, they stopped to play with the zoo, all of whom got along very well.
 Even the cats were gentle with the guinea pigs, who sometimes slept atop the felines.

-“Wish Bogey could be done here,” Jonny sighed about his bearded dragon lizard.
+“Wish Bogey could be down here,” Jonny sighed about his bearded dragon lizard.

 “Not a good idea, Jonny,” David reminded.